kiyonlin/gonetx/ipset/README.md

     </a>
 </p>

-This package is a almost whole `Golang` wrapper to the `ipset` user space utility.
+This package is a almost whole `Golang` wrapper to the `ipset` userspace utility.
 It allows `Golang` programs to easily manipulate `ipset`.

 Visit [http://ipset.netfilter.org/ipset.man.html](http://ipset.netfilter.org/ipset.man.html) for more `ipset` command details.
 And `ipset` requires version `v6.0+`.